tomatau/tomatao-blog/posts/node-hook-filename.md

 // foo will now be a string of `something/foo`,
 // regardless of what exists in the foo file. const bar = require('path/to/bar')
-// bar is uneffected and behaves as normal
+// bar is unaffected and behaves as normal
 ```

 Above is a simple example of how we can alter require statements and prevent node from reading source files.
 We can use this!
-If we put the `node-hook-filename` call only in our test environment setup it can be used to assist with assertions against assets!
+If we put the `node-hook-filename` call only in our test environment set-up it can be used to assist with assertions against assets!

-So for CSS-modules, the hook chaning the export to a string isn't enough, we need an object with some classNames!
+So for CSS-modules, the hook changing the export to a string isn't enough, we need an object with some classNames!

 ## An example